Schools in Baltimore, MD, with Sewing Classes

 |Graduation Rate||13% (students enrolled Fall 2014)*||72% (students enrolled Fall 2011)*||54% (students enrolled Fall 2011)*|

 Source: *NCES College Navigator.

 Baltimore City Community College

 Baltimore City Community College offers 45 certificate and degree programs, including those in the arts and sciences, computer-aided design and fashion design.
 Admission requirements might include the ACCUPLACER tests in math, reading and writing.

 The certificate program is a professional course of study that requires 40-41 credits to complete and does not include any general education requirements.
 During the first year, aspiring designers pursue topics in apparel technology, costume studies, merchandising and textiles.
 In the second year, they can also study computer-aided design, fashion illustration and fashion entrepreneurship.
 In addition to apparel technology, courses specific to sewing include draping, flat pattern design and tailoring.
 The program culminates in a student-run fashion show, and students also have the opportunity to participate in an optional cooperative work experience for which they receive one credit.

 Associate of Applied Science in Fashion Design

-This fashion design degree program requires a total of 67 credits (or 68 for those who participate in the cooperative work experience).
+This fashion design degree program requires a total of 60 credits.
 Students must complete all of the major coursework found in the certificate program.
 Additional requirements include general education courses in English, math, science and social science.
 Aspiring fashionistas have the chance to study beginning drawing and pursue topics in the arts and art history.
 During the final semester of study, individuals also participate in a student fashion show.